 Mdina Cathedral and its’ museum.

 To plan your Malta sightseeing experience, use the North Blue and South Red routes to plan and locate the top attractions along the way and nearby places.
 In Malta getting around is easy due to its size and all important locations are within reach of each other.

-For ease of reference we have marked the location as Top 10 Things to do in Malta.
+This is one many things to do in Malta.
 Due to Malta’s compact size sightseeing is easy and you can see most of the important sites within a sort time.

 A fishing village on the south coast of Malta very popular with locals and tourist.
 Tranquil village ideal for relaxation, walking around, shop from the many daily open market stalls including fresh fish.
 Eat in the many restaurants along the promenade from the fisherman’s daily fresh catch.
 The area is a picturesque one with colourful boats and fisherman mending their nets.

-The location is ideal for walks.
+- The location is ideal for walks.

-Open daily market where you can buy souvenirs.
+- Open daily market where you can buy souvenirs.

 along the rocky coastline.
 Delimara Point and St. Peter’s Pool at Delimara.